Getting to Brighton & Hove is easy but it’s good to be prepared for race day by getting your travel arrangements sorted as soon as possible.

 There is no parking on Madeira Drive, and the course will be closed from 8:15am.
-We run a Park & Ride service, which you can book in our Shop here.
-If you have booked Park & Ride, there are two locations for the 2018 race due to demand – both are very easy to get to for runners coming into the city.
-Please note that we will will notify you of your Park & Ride location in the weeks before the race by email when we send your e-voucher.
+We run a Park & Ride service, which you can book in our Shop.
+We will confirm the location of Park & Ride later in the year once it is confirmed.

 Parking in the city: If you are looking to park in the city, there are NCP car parks in the centre of Brighton and roads close to race village where you may be able to park – please note however that these get busy so we advise arriving early.
 There are also private car parking spaces available to book at yourparkingspace.co.uk.

 Please be aware that there are major rail engineering works between Three Bridges and Brighton on the weekend of race day 2019 (and in the week leading up to the event).
 The main line will be closed, with rail replacement buses operating south of Gatwick.
 Network Rail assure us that Brighton is still very much open for business on race weekend and rail replacement services are planned for anyone coming into the city.
 To help all runners get to the race on time, we’ve been working closely with the council to move the start time of the race back by 30 minutes from originally advertised to 9:30am.
 For runners coming from London, we will also have special coach services planned – see below for more information.

 If you are coming to the race village from the train station, take Queens Road south to the seafront, turn left and head towards Brighton Pier.
 The start will be clearly visible on the East side of the pier.